statox/particles-life/src/lib/ReactionDiffusion/v8/components/about.md

 This page contains my experiementations aroud [reaction-diffusion systems](https://en.wikipedia.org/wiki/Reaction%E2%80%93diffusion_system).

-For this project I wanted to learn more about reaction-diffusion systems.
-The systems I have been considering are mathematical models corresponding to a physical system in which two chemical substances react with each other while also diffusing in the environment.
-The simulation allows to compute the concentration of these chemical on a virtual grid and visualize these concentration over time.
+The system I am considering is a mathematical model of a physical system in which two chemical substances react with each other while also diffusing in the environment.
+The simulation allows to compute the concentration of these chemical on a virtual grid and visualize these concentrations over time.
+This representation shows how the reactions create various pattern with different properties.

 The main parameters for the simulation are the `f` and `k` variables.
 They correspond to the `f` and `k` parameters found in the litterature ([[1]](https://www.mrob.com/pub/comp/xmorphia/index.html#formula), [[2]](https://karlsims.com/rd.html)).
-I chose to constrain these parameters to the following intervals `f: [0, 0.12]` `k: [0.03, 0.07]`  which is a space slighty larger than the [uskate world](https://mrob.com/pub/comp/xmorphia/uskate-world.html) characterized by Robert Munafo.
+I chose to constrain these parameters to the following intervals `f: [0, 0.12]` `k: [0.03, 0.07]`  which is a slighty larger parameters space than the [uskate world](https://mrob.com/pub/comp/xmorphia/uskate-world.html) characterized by Robert Munafo.

 The next sections explain more about these parameters, for now if you don't know what they are just keep in mind that varying `f` and `k` make the simulation generate different kinds of patterns.